shizenglin/Counting-with-Focus-for-Free/README.md

 <h2> Training </h2>
 <br> 1.
 Prepare your data according to data preprocessing step.
 <br> 2.
 Set the experiment settings in ¨code/tr_param.ini¨ in which phase = train, and set other parameters accordingly (refer to our paper).
-<br> 3. run ¨python code/main.py¨
+<br> 3.
+Run ¨python code/main.py¨

 <h2> Testing </h2>
 <br> 1.
 Prepare your data according to data preprocessing step.
 <br> 2.
 Set the experiment settings in ¨code/tr_param.ini¨ in which phase = test, and set other parameters accordingly (refer to our paper).
-<br> 3. run ¨python code/main.py¨
+<br> 3.
+Run ¨python code/main.py¨